Nat Benchley: Career

-In the 1990s Benchley revived two Peter Cook and Dudley Moore stage productions, Beyond the Fringe and Good Evening in the Washington, D.C., area.
-He also appeared in the 1996 video game The Sacred Mirror of Kofun.
+During the 1990s, Benchley revived two Peter Cook and Dudley Moore stage productions, Beyond the Fringe and Good Evening in the Washington, D.C., area.
+He also appeared as a character of the 1996 video game The Sacred Mirror of Kofun.

-From the early 1980s to the early 2000s, he was an officer of the Screen Actors Guild for the Washington/Baltimore branch.
+From the early 1980s to the early 2000s, he was an officer of the Screen Actors Guild's Washington/Baltimore division.
 He served as vice-president, president and national board member.

-According to his Web site, "Prior to disdaining regular work, he wrote and produced public relations for WETA, the Washington, D.C. public television station, worked on a White House national drug abuse prevention campaign and served in the Philippines and Viet Nam in the U.S. Naval Security Group during the unpopular Southeast Asian dust-up."
-In the early 1970s, he wrote and acted in an anti-shoplifting film for the Florida Attorney General's office titled "High Pockets at Full Noon."
-And in 1999 he wrote a film for the FBI National Academy explaining their unique, multi-national networking program.

-In 2009, he and co-editor Kevin C. Fitzpatrick published "The Lost Algonquin Round Table", a collection of early writings by his grandfather and other members of the fabled New York literary gang.

-In 2011, he recorded audio versions of four of his father's children's books for HarperCollins Publisher's "I Can Read" series.
+In 2009, he and co-editor Kevin C. Fitzpatrick published "The Lost Algonquin Round Table", a collection of early writings by his grandfather Robert Benchley and other members of the fabled New York literary gang.
+In 2011, he recorded audio versions of four of his father's children's books for the HarperCollins "I Can Read" series.

-He is a graduate of The Choate School and Stanford University.